Messi to extend contract with Barcelona until 2021 | FOX Sports

 The Spanish club said Wednesday that Messi had agreed a three-year contract extension that will keep him at the club through the 2020-21 season.
 By then, Barcelona’s all-time leading scorer will be 34 years old and finishing his 17th season with the club.

-Barcelona announced that Messi will sign a new deal ”in the coming weeks” that will run through June 30, 2021.
+Barcelona announced that Messi will sign the new deal ”in the coming weeks” that will be good through June 30, 2021.

-”This is a message that the union between Messi and Barca will continue until the end of his career,” Barcelona president Josep Bartomeu said.

 The contract extension comes as no surprise.
 Messi has repeatedly said he wanted to play the best years of his career at Barcelona, before perhaps making a return to his native Argentina that he left at 13 years old to come to Barcelona’s famed La Masia training academy.